 Unscrew the two bolts 5 securing the bracket body to its base, while holding the guide pins 6 with a wrench, and remove the bracket body.

-1. Remove the heat-insulating gasket from the piston, if it is provided for installation according to the configuration.
+Remove the heat-insulating gasket from the piston, if its installation is included in the package.

-2. Remove protective cover 1 of the piston.
-Clamp the body of the clamp in a vice with soft metal jaws.
+Remove the protective cover of piston 1.
+Clamp the bracket body in a vice with soft metal jaws.

-Remove piston 2 from the cylinder by blowing compressed air through the brake hose fitting while holding the piston with your hand.
+Remove piston 2 from the cylinder by applying compressed air through the brake hose fitting and holding the piston with your hand.

 The use of metal objects is not recommended, as this may damage the cylinder groove under the sealing ring.

-If there are signs of wear, corrosion, cavities and nicks on the working surfaces of the piston and cylinder, replace the bracket body complete with the piston.
+If there are signs of wear, corrosion, holes and nicks on the working surfaces of the piston and cylinder, replace the bracket body complete with the piston.

-• 2.
-Lubricate the new O-ring with new brake fluid and insert into the cylinder bore.
+Lubricate the new O-ring with new brake fluid and insert it into the cylinder bore.

-• 3.
-Lubricate the new protective cover with new brake fluid and insert it into the groove on the piston.
+Lubricate the new protective boot with new brake fluid and insert it into the groove on the piston.

-• 4.
-Insert the piston into the cylinder with the force of your fingers, without using any tool, and using a screwdriver, carefully insert the outer edge of the protective cover into the groove of the cylinder.
+Insert the piston into the cylinder using your fingers, without using any tool, and using a screwdriver, carefully insert the outer edge of the protective cover into the groove of the cylinder.

-• 5.
-Lubricate the bleed valve with fresh brake fluid and screw it into the caliper body.
+Lubricate the bleeder valve with fresh brake fluid and screw it into the caliper body.

-• 6.
-Install a heat-insulating gasket on the piston, if it is provided for installation according to the configuration.
+Install a heat-insulating gasket on the piston, if its installation is included in the package.

 Install the bracket body in the reverse order of removal.
 At the same time, tighten the two bolts securing the bracket body with a torque of 32–39 Nm (3.2–3.9 kgcm), while holding the guide pin with a wrench.